clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 In some cases you may need an out-of-tree kernel module that is not available through |CL|.

-You can build and load out-of-tree kernel modules, however secure boot must be disabled, kernel module integrity checking must be disabled, and you are responsible for building the module against new versions of the Linux kernel.
+You can build and load out-of-tree kernel modules, however you must:

+* disable secure boot
+* disable kernel module integrity checking
+* build the module against new versions of the Linux kernel

 .. note::